MicrosoftDocs/Advertising-docs/BingAds/bingads-11/campaign-management-service/getmediabyids.md

 Gets the specified media from an account's media library.

 > [!NOTE]
-> This operation only supports media identifiers for location ad extensions.
-For getting image ad extension media, you should use [GetMediaMetaDataByIds](getmediametadatabyids.md).
+> This operation is reserved for internal use.
+To get information about media for [ImageAdExtension](imageadextension.md) and [ResponsiveAd](responsivead.md), you should use [GetMediaMetaDataByIds](getmediametadatabyids.md).

 ## <a name="request"></a>Request Elements
 The *GetMediaByIdsRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).